Code4PuertoRico/tech-summit-2015-hackathon/README.md

   - **Github's _Choose a License Guide_** » http://choosealicense.com/
   - **Open Source Initiative** » http://opensource.org/licenses/

+### But why OPEN?

+  We truly believe that Government should [_Default to Open_](https://playbook.cio.gov/#play13), so we set the example.

+  Openness has many benefits, not only for you, but for the technology ecosystem and communities in Puerto Rico.
+It allows for collaboration, and enables citizens, entrepreneurs, nonprofits, and government to easily contribute and reuse technology.
+We should all be part of that change!

 ### What if I don't want to use an open source license for my project?

-  No worries, but your project will not be elegible to for the demo session nor be elegible to participate in any categories or prizes.
+  No worries, but your project will not be eligible to for the demo session nor be eligible to participate in any categories or prizes.

 ### How can I register for the Tech Summit Hackathon?